Kyronne/learnweb3-dapp/README.md

 # learnweb3-dapp
-Dapp with a front end built using solidity and etheruem on the ropsten testnet.
+Dapp with a front end that tracks mood built using solidity and etheruem on the ropsten testnet.